Southern Conference for Human Welfare: Founding

 On November 20, 1938, the Southern Conference for Human Welfare convened for the first time in the Municipal Auditorium of Birmingham, Alabama.
 Attendees numbered 1,200, a quarter of whom were African American.
-They included: United States Supreme Court Justice Hugo Black; Works Progress Administration director Aubrey Willis Williams, civil rights activist Mary McLeod Bethune, Highlander Folk School co-founder James Dombrowski, Alabama governor Bibb Graves, and activist Virginia Foster Durr.
+They included: First Lady Eleanor Roosevelt, United States Supreme Court Justice Hugo Black, Works Progress Administration director Aubrey Willis Williams, director within the National Youth Administration Mary McLeod Bethune, Highlander Folk School co-founder James Dombrowski, Alabama governor Bibb Graves, and activist Virginia Foster Durr.
 SCHW's "interracial nature was particularly unsettling for many white southerners" and experienced disruption by segregationists, leading to negative publicity in local newspapers.
+Eleanor Roosevelt defied local segregation ordinances at this founding meeting of the SCHW in Birmingham, against the advice of Eugene 'Bull' Connor.

 Activities

 Many politicians soon left the SCHW due to public perception as a Communist front.
 In her memoir, Virginia Durr recalled that the SCHW was "red-baited constantly."
 Attackers included prominent New York lawyer Morris Ernst of both the American Civil Liberties Union (ACLU) and National Lawyers Guild (NLG)–where Ernst had also led internal anti-communist efforts.

 SCHW also experienced a "chronic shortage" of funding.
 It cancelled its 1939 convention.
 It had a hard time paying meager salaries to staff.
 After the end of World War II, celebrities (e.g., Frank Sinatra, Orson Welles) helped raise funding, which led to creation of a subsidiary Southern Conference Educational Fund (SCEF), an educational and non-political arm, headed by James Dombrowski of the Highlander Folk School.
 As SCEF formed, membership in SCHW declined.
 Labor unions, e.g., the American Federation of Labor (AFL) and the CIO, already facing pressure from new regulations in the 1947 Taft-Hartley Act, distanced themselves from the SCHW as a Communist-tainted, radical organization.
 Meanwhile, the SCHW refused to take a clear anti-Communist stance, which left it exposed to investigation by the House Un-American Activities Committee (HUAC) (and earlier Dies Committee).
 Even "stalwart supporters" like Eleanor Roosevelt distanced themselves.